jdc20181/BeffsBrowser/README.md

 More information can be found in the offical [wiki](https://github.com/jdc20181/BeffsBrowser/wiki/First-Update-of-the-new-year!)

-Version 1.6.1 change log can be found below:
+I added a [Update Article ] (https://github.com/jdc20181/BeffsBrowser/wiki/1.6.1-Release-Announcment) on the release of 1.6.1 Version 1.6.1 change log can be found below:

 #Version 1.6.1 Beta